polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/execution.md

 The execution of the Substrate runtime is orchestrated by the Executive module.

-Unlike the other modules within FRAME, this is not a _runtime_ module, but just a normal Rust module that calls into the various runtime modules included in your blockchain.
+Unlike the other modules within FRAME, this is not a _runtime_ module.
+Rather it is a normal Rust module that calls into the various runtime modules included in your blockchain.

 The Executive module exposes the `execute_block` function that: